Balaton Restaurant in Cleveland Ohio

 Please click share on the right

 Not everyone knows us, but we are known to locals and travelers all over North America.
+People helped us through Covid, now people helping us for the Future.

 Their stories and our additional notes will be down-under after the lower picture, where Notice please Our Doors were wide open, and we would like to keep it that way.

 What began as a Mom's diner in the old Hungarian Neighborhood of Cleveland, later became iconic in the cultural tapestry of the city, and the year was 1964.
 Since then Balaton became known in fifty States and enjoyed spotlights in Magazines and TV shows and half-time big-screen appearances at a football-game, Foodie's Books, Travel Guides, Airline Magazines.
 Foremost all that was not bought by Balaton, yet earned over Decades of home-cooking and our home-made delightful pastries, not heavy, not drowning in sugar and butter, just delightful.
 After all those years Balaton is in jeopardy.
 Simply because our regular economy and duties, distribution of work, and lifestyle in the city got abruptly altered.
 We have always adjusted to the beats in the "big-village" and to waves of economy, but Covid changed everything.
-Thanks to our long-standing good name, after ten months we are here and hoping to endure just a little bit longer.
+Thanks to our long-standing good name, after 16 months of extreme hardship we are here and hoping to endure just a little bit longer.
 Endurance on our part and purposeful recovery of everyone's lives.
 No-one can do it alone!

 We ask our fans to help us through.